 The CD/T not only gives them immunity to overeating disease and tetanus, it also passes some immunity to the kids until they get their first shots.
 The BoSe and copper help to ensure they don’t suffer from any mineral deficiencies and helps prevent things like floppy kid syndrome or white muscle disease in the kids.

 Goat Health Record Form

 We have too many goats for me to reliably remember exactly when I’ve given each shot or supplement, so it’s important for me to document it.
 I find that if I don’t promptly document everything on each goat health record form, then I forget exactly when I did things.

-We now have too many goats for me to reliably remember exactly when I’ve given each shot or supplement, so it’s important for me to document it.
-To do that, I use a form (see example below) for keeping health records for the goats; and it can be downloaded here if anyone’s interested in modifying it for your own use (it’s in Microsoft Office Word).
+I use a form (see example below) for keeping health records for the goats.
+It can be downloaded here if anyone’s interested in modifying it for your own use (it’s in Microsoft Office Word).
 I’ve entered example information, just delete that and modify it however you wish for your own goats.

 This goat health record form seems to cover the basic information that I need – if you come up with other suggestions or ideas for a better design, let me know!
 We find that keeping current with the annual vaccinations, health supplements, bolusing, and worming (as needed) really pays off in the health and appearance of our goats.

 Keeping good records seems like such an inconsequential thing; however, it becomes so important over time.
 If I get lazy and don’t write things down, I’m always sorry later.
 I find myself spending more time trying to figure out when I did things versus just recording it in the first place.